santiagomelendez/solar_radiation_model/README.markdown

 	# python2.7 manage.py runbackend

-ABOUT
+About
 -----

-One branch of this software is still being developed by GERSolar.
-If you have any questions or ideas email us to <gersolar.dev@gmail.com>.
+This software is developed by GERSolar.
+You can contact us to <gersolar.dev@gmail.com>.